What

 Initial concept sketch of the movie info screen.

-The arrangement of various details felt too random, thus the content was designed to fit more into a top-to-bottom reading approach.
+The layout of the details felt too arbitrary, so the content was redesigned to create a clearer top-to-bottom flow.

-The original background featured scrolling movie posters, but this was removed due to its distracting nature.
-Green tones were also replaced with Cinema Cafe’s brand red for better alignment.
-The “Discover” button label was changed to improve clarity, making “Welcome” seen as more visible and intuitive.
+The original background of scrolling movie posters was removed due to its distraction.
+Green tones were replaced with Cinema Cafe’s brand red for better visual alignment.
+The “Discover” button was relabeled “Welcome” to ensure intuitive interaction.

-The green color motif was removed for the same reasons mentioned for the welcome screen.
-The banner was removed as it served no real purpose due to being redundant and taking up unnecessary space.
-People would already know prior information regarding the movie, with the poster already displaying the title and the production company.
+The green motif was removed for the same reasons noted on the welcome screen.
+The banner was also removed, as the poster already displayed key information, such as the title and production company.